sarahforzley/universal-docs/getting-started/docker.md

 #### Present an image to a different port

-If port 5000 is unavailable on your host, this can be switched to another port.
+If port 5000 is unavailable on your host, switch to another port.

 e.g. Present on port 80